-4.111 The table below shows a summary of the Council Tax annual income estimated in the 2024-25 budget agreed by Full Council in March, the updated billing amount following changes in the Council Tax Base during the year (net collectable debit) and the expected Council Tax net collectable debit at year end.
+4.119 The table below shows a summary of the Council Tax annual income estimated in the 2024-25 budget agreed by Full Council in March, the updated billing amount following changes in the Council Tax Base during the year (net collectable debit) and the expected Council Tax net collectable debit at year end.

-Total Council Tax income (for Council and Government bodies) Annual Net Collectible Debit (NCD) at budget setting Revised Annual NCD at current period (£m) Forecast Annual NCD at year end (£m) Variance Forecast Against Budget (£m) Variance Forecast Against Budget (%) Council Tax 332.7 333.5 332.7 - -
+Total Council Tax income (for Council and Government bodies) Annual Net Collectible Debit (NCD) at budget setting Revised Annual NCD at current period Forecast Annual NCD at year end Variance Forecast Against Budget Variance Forecast Against Budget

+(£m) (£m) (£m) (£m) (%)

+Council Tax 332.7 333.5 332.7 - -
-- 4.112 When the budget was set it was assumed that we would collect 97.5% of the £332.7m NCD, this is budgeted income equal to £324.38m.
-We are currently forecasting to collect 94.26% or £313.6m in this financial year, and £6m in Council Tax arrears for previous years, total forecast income collected in 2024-25 of £319.6.
-The remaining £4.78m will be collected in future years. - 4.113 Council Tax income is collected for the Council, the Greater London Authority (GLA) and to pay levies to the London Pensions Fund Authority (LPFA), Lee Valley Regional Park Authority and the Environment Agency.

-4.114 The table below shows the performance to date on collecting Council Tax income.
+- 4.120 When the budget was set it was assumed that we would collect 97.5% of the £332.7m NCD, this is budgeted income equal to £324.38m.
+We are currently forecasting to collect 94.26% or £313.6m in this financial year, and £6m in Council Tax arrears for previous years, total forecast income collected in 2024-25 of £319.6m.
+The remaining £4.78m will be collected in future years. - 4.121 Council Tax income is collected for the Council, the Greater London Authority (GLA) and to pay levies to the London Pensions Fund Authority (LPFA), Lee Valley Regional Park Authority and the Environment Agency. - 4.122 The table below shows the performance to date on collecting Council Tax income.

-Council Tax Income Target (NCD) to date (£m) Council Tax Income Collection to date (£m) Council Tax Income Target to date (%) Council Tax Income Collection to date (%) Council Tax Income Collection to date variance (%) 119.62 117.97 35.86 35.36 (0.50)
+Council Tax Income Target (NCD) to date (£m) Council Tax Income Collection to date (£m) Council Tax Income Target to date (%) Council Tax Income Collection to date (%) Council Tax Income Collection to date variance (%) 146.61 145.74 43.95 43.69 (0.26)

-- 4.115 The end of July collection target is 35.86% and collection to date is 35.36%, which is 0.50% behind the target which equates to £1.67m.
-During July there were 355 more summons issued this year for non-payment of Council Tax compared to July 2023 and year to date there are 1,616 more summons issued this year compared to last year.
-There are additional empty property Council Tax premiums this year, with a liability value of £1.68m (397 premiums).
-Generally, empty properties have a lower collection rate. - 4.116 Business Rates income is collected for the Council (retained share), the GLA and the Government.
+- 4.123 The end of August collection target is 43.95% and collection to date is 43.69%, which is 0.26% behind the target which equates to £0.867m.
+The collection percentage has improved from being 0.50% behind the target at the end of July.
+The annual Single Person Discount review is being carried out during September and October and expect that this will affect collection owing to removal of discounts and re-billing of the affected Council Tax accounts. - 4.124 Business Rates income is collected for the Council (retained share), the GLA and the Government.
 The Business Rates Supplement is collected to fund the Cross-Rail development in London.
-The Council acts as an administrator for Business Rates with the level of rates for businesses set by the national Valuation Office Agency. - 4.117 The table below shows the performance to date on collecting Business Rates income.
+The Council acts as an administrator for Business Rates with the level of rates for businesses set by the national Valuation Office Agency.

+4.125 The table below shows the performance to date on collecting Business Rates income.

-Business Rates Business Rates Business Rates Business Rates Business Rates Income Target Income Collection Income Target Income Collection Income Collection (NCD) to date to date to date to date to date variance (£m) (£m) (%) (%) (%) 50.48 52.40 40.28 41.70 1.42
+Business Rates Business Rates Business Rates Business Rates Business Rates Income Target Income Collection Income Target Income Collection Income Collection (NCD) to date to date to date to date to date variance (£m) (£m) (%) (%) (%) 60.4 62.0 48.25 49.52